katsmamina/architecture-quiz-group2/planning/development-strategy.md

 **As a user I want to select my answer for each question**

-The user sees a list of possible answers from which to choose one; If the selected answer is correct, the text of the selected answer will be in green, red otherwise.
-Maybe we could use a timer that limits the time to select an answer.
+The user can choose an answer by clicking on the div.
+After  an answer is selected, the background color of the correct answer's div turns green, and the background color of the incorrect answers' divs turns reddish.

-- [ ] Use radio button if there is only one correct answer.
+- [ ]
-- [ ] Use chekboxes if there is more than one correct answer (optional)
+- [ ]
-- [ ] The correct answer is displayed in green
+- [ ] The correct answer div is displayed in greenish
-- [ ] The wrong answer is displayed in red
+- [ ] The wrong answers divs are displayed in reddish
-- [ ] Implementing a progress bar (optional)

 This user story is developed on the branch `3-select-answer`.
 This branch is merged into the `master` branch after completion.

+#### Business logic
+- access
+#### Interface

+#### Interaction

 ---